 Now we move on to the complexity question of deciding the existence of a stable outcome.
-In previous work, Huang [2010] showed that it is NP-hard to compute a stable matching for school choice with diversity constraints when both minimum and maximum quotas exist.
-Next we show that if there are no minimum quotas, it is NP-complete to check whether a stable outcome exists under strict preferences.
-The following reduction is inspired by the work on hospital-doctor matching with couples by Ronn [1990] and McDermid and Manlove [2010].
+Although Huang [16] showed that it is NP-complete to compute a stable matching for school choice with diversity constraints when both minimum and maximum quotas exist, we can draw the same conclusion by inferring from the fact that computing a feasible outcome is NP-complete when minimum quotas exist.
+Next we present a stronger result for school choice with diversity constraints: even if there are no minimum quotas and feasible outcomes always exist, it is still NP-complete to check whether a stable outcome exists under strict preferences.

+The following reduction is inspired by the work on hospital-doctor matching with couples by Ronn [27] and McDermid and Manlove [26].

-Proposition 7.
-Given an instance of school choice with diversity constraints in which there are no minimum quotas, it is NP-complete to decide whether there exists a stable outcome under strict preferences, even if there are only two types, the capacity and type-specific maximum quotas for each school are at most 2 and the length of any preference / priority ordering is at most 4.
+Proposition 5.3.
+Given an instance of school choice with diversity constraints, it is NP-complete to decide whether there exists a stable outcome under strict preferences, even if there are only two types, the capacity and type-specific maximum quotas for each school are at most 2 and the length of any preference / priority ordering is at most 4